 You'll be prompted to answer a few questions and can receive an offer within seconds.
 Upon acceptance, you'll need to ship the device via FedEx Ground using the prepaid label you're provided.
 Your eGift card will be sent via email once the item has been received and evaluated.

 Best Buy Trade-In Program

-If you're 18 years of age or older, you can exchange your used electronics for gift cards at participating Best Buy locations.
-But before you head in, check the Best Buy website to be sure they're currently accepting your type of gadget, as the categories sometimes change.
+If you're 18 years of age (19 in Alabama and Nebraska) or older, you can exchange your used electronics for gift cards at participating Best Buy locations.
+But before you head in, check the Best Buy trade-in program page to be sure the retailer is currently accepting your type of gadget, as the categories sometimes change.
 Although your device will be examined before an offer is made, you can get an idea of what it's worth by answering a few questions on the site.
 You can also initiate the trade-in online in exchange for an electronic Best Buy gift card.

 Amazon Trade-In Program

 Amazon is one outlet to explore if you'd prefer an Amazon gift card to offset the cost of your next electronics purchase.
-Their trade-in program accepts items such as textbooks, Kindle eBook readers, cell phones, tablets, Bluetooth speakers, and video games.
-Free shipping is available for items you wish to trade, but it could take up to two days to receive a status update once your item has arrived for inspection.
+Their trade-in program accepts items such as Kindle eBook readers, cell phones, tablets, Bluetooth speakers, and streaming media players like the Fire TV Stick and Apple TV 4K.
+Free shipping is available for items you wish to trade, but it could take up to two business days to receive a status update once your item has arrived for inspection.